nicktelford/aws-vpn-systemd/README.md

 configured by repeating these steps for each VPN.

 First, install the files, either using the Arch package, or manually as described below.

+Place the configuration file for your VPN in `/etc/openvpn/client/<instance>.conf`.
+If this directory doesn't exist, create it.
+These files should be owned by user:group `openvpn:network`.

+If your VPN configuration file included the `auth-federate` directive, remove it as this is not understood by the OpenVPN client and is merely used as a marker to indicate that this is an Amazon VPN configuration.

 Next, enable the _system_ unit for the VPN: